 So prevalent that there are now Gastronaut spinoffs in San Francisco, Los Angeles, and, soon, Washington, D.C., where co-founder Pauker currently resides.
 And there could be other additions on the horizon as food scenes ramp up in places like Philadelphia and Miami.

-Check out these other adventurous eating clubs in major cities around the country and stop by when you’re in town!
+Check out these other adventurous eating clubs in major cities and stop by when you’re in town!

 The Gastronauts: San Francisco